BACK TO NORMAL?

 At the moment it may feel more challenging to take care of your mental health and wellbeing than normal.

-Under normal circumstances being at home and relaxing a bit might be just what the doctor ordered.
-But when this leave of absence is literally enforced and out of our control, a well-earned break can become an altogether more daunting prospect.
+Under normal circumstances spending more time at home might have been just what the doctor ordered.
+But when this leave of absence was enforced and out of our control this may have become not so nice and a return to 'normal' a much more daunting prospect.

 The HSE recognise change as a key stressor, so it is no wonder that when faced with such radical and sudden change that many of us will start to struggle.
 In fact, it would be unusual if we didn’t.

-Add to that the anxiety provoking circumstances; worried about our health, our loved ones, our income, how long it will continue etc and we can start to understand how all of this may impact adversely on our mental health and wellbeing.
+Add to that the anxiety provoking circumstances which we have been dealing with and we can start to understand how all of this may impact adversely on our mental health and wellbeing.

 THE PSYCHOLOGICAL CHALLENGE